HumanCellAtlas/dcp-fusillade/README.md

    account or service account that has permission to modify users.

 ### As a DCP component how do I give all new users a default level of access to the DCP?
+#### Option 1: Using `setup_fusillade.py`
-1. In `dcp-fusillade/config/groups.json` add a role to the group *default_user* that provides the permissions the desired permissions.
+1. In `dcp-fusillade/config/groups.json` add a role to the group *user_default* that provides the permissions the desired permissions.
 All new and existing users will be assigned to this group.
 1. Run the script `setup_fusillade.py {stage} --file groups.json`.
 Alternatively if using CICD, make a pull request with the changes and allow your CICD flow to apply the changes.

 #### Option 2: Using API
-1. Use the `PUT /v1/group/default_user/roles` endpoint to add or remove a role in a group.
+1. Use the `PUT /v1/group/user_default/roles` endpoint to add or remove a role in a group.
 This must be done using a user account or service account that has permission to modify users.

 ### As a DCP component how do I test my permissions?